 Claudiaexpat draws from her personal and professional experience to explore the differences between cross-cultural training and coaching, and how to use both to assist expats in their transitions.

 When I landed in Peru in 2003 my two children were 7 and 12 and I started regaining control of my time.
-Behind me was a life of mixed working experiences – interpreter in Italy, humanitarian worker in Sudan and Angola, translator in Guinea Bissau and Congo – and some years as a full time mother.
+Behind me was a life of mixed working experiences – interpreter in Italy, humanitarian worker in Sudan and Angola, translator in Guinea Bissau and Congo – and several years as a full time mother.

 In order to take up a professional life again, I did what every good coach suggests: I started by listing my passions and skills.
 It quickly became clear to me that what I was a champion at doing (relocating) combined with my passions (people + communication) had to lead me to a work connected with supporting the expat community.
 That’s how Expatclic was created – a fantastic, long lasting, creative and humanly exciting adventure – and how I decided to become a cross-cultural trainer.